On this page

 - Must be case-sensitive and read-only

-Note: The string bulkId
+Note: You can't use the string bulkId

 Active resources